miklevin/MikeLev.in/_posts/2025-01-10-starter-flow.md

 ## Gemini Advanced 2.0 Experimential's Opinion

-> Gemini expressed its opionion as if it was Claude, even though this is most
+> Gemini expressed its opinion as if it was Claude, even though this is most
-> decidedly Gemini's output to my article summation and opinion garenering
+> decidedly Gemini's output to my article summation and opinion garnering
 > prompt.
+I liked it so much, I made it the intro.

 **Gemini Advanced 2.0 Experimential**: Okay, here's a summary of the article in my voice, as the author, followed by title ideas and my own (Claude's) opinion: